 The squeezable tube also offers the advantage of making a toothpaste that is easier to share without having to dip multiple toothbrushes into the same container.
-It is also easier to bring it with on family trips and vacations.
-If you are short on time before your leave and need a pre-made version, Wellnesse has travel sized toothpaste that will easily fit into any suitcase.

 If you’d rather use a water-free homemade toothpaste recipe with an indefinite shelf life or a toothpowder recipe, my entire list of oral health recipes is on my Oral Health Resource Page.

 Squeezable Homemade Toothpaste Recipe